webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Data export.md

 ### Automated data export

-Set up automated data export to `Dropbox`, `Google Sheets` or `S3` via the `Data Export` section.
+Set up automated data export to `Dropbox`, `Google Sheets` or `S3` via the `Data export` section.
 Currently exported data will be in CSV format.
 Data will be exported to `Apps/Web Scraper` in your `Dropbox` , `Google Drive/Web Scraper` in `Google Sheets` and `bucket/web-scraper` in `S3`.